Skip to main content

 Frequently Asked Questions

-The average cost-of-living index across Washington's tracked metros is 149 (national avg = 100).
-The state average median of $124,736 translates to $83,715 of purchasing power in an average-cost U.S. metro.
-The high COL absorbs much of the nominal pay premium.
+The average cost-of-living index across Washington's tracked metros is 123 (national avg = 100).
+The state average median of $133,861 translates to $108,830 of purchasing power in an average-cost U.S. metro.
+COL is roughly in line with the national average.

 Sources: Bureau of Labor Statistics OEWS, MERIC Cost of Living Index